-The important things to know about this babka recipe.
+Important steps to know about the babka recipe.

-- I always proof the yeast!
-My yeast needs to be dissolved in WARM (38°C) milk and 1 tbsp of sugar and loosely covered with a kitchen towel or plastic wrap.
-The yeast is proofed when the liquid becomes foamy and bubbly.
+- Always proof the yeast!
+The yeast needs to be dissolved in WARM (38°C) whole milk and 1 tbsp of sugar and loosely covered with a clean kitchen towel or plastic wrap.
+The yeast is proofed when the liquid becomes foamy and has a lot of air bubbles.

-- I measure exactly!
-For every recipe I make measuring my ingredients is the most important rule ever.
+- Measure exactly!
+Measuring the ingredients is the most important rule ever.

 - The dough needs to be kneaded for about 10 minutes!
 I know this sounds like much but it needs to be flexible.